Pylons/pyramid/docs/designdefense.rst

 For more information about predicates, see :ref:`view_predicates_in_1dot1` and :ref:`route_predicates_in_1dot1`.

 Many "prebaked" predicates exist.
 However, use of only "prebaked" predicates, however, doesn't entirely meet Ian's criterion.
 He would like to be able to match a request using a lambda or another function which interrogates the request imperatively.
-In version 1.2, we acommodate this by allowing people to define "custom" view predicates:
+In :mod:`repoze.bfg` version 1.2, we acommodate this by allowing people to define "custom" view predicates:

 .. code-block:: python
    :linenos: